 fb-pixel-img

-How to stop junk mail
+How to keep junk mail out of your mailbox

-The impact of junk mail
+The environmental impact of junk mail

 Sure, paper recycling rates are among the highest of all goods (around 68%), but for marketing mail it’s lower than that.
-The last time the EPA tabulated granular data for junk mail was 2005, and the recycling rate then was closer to 36%, with 52% headed to the landfill.
+The last time the EPA tabulated granular data for junk mail disposal was 2005, and the recycling rate then was closer to 36%, with 52% headed to the landfill.

 Why do we get so much junk mail?